Tōkaidō Main Line: After the opening of the Tōkaidō Shinkansen, 1964–1987

-The capacity constraints on the Tokaido Main Line had been clear prior to World War II, and work started on a new standard gauge "bullet train" line in 1940.
+The capacity constraints on the Tōkaidō Main Line had been clear prior to World War II, and work started on a new standard gauge "bullet train" line in 1959.
 Intercity passenger traffic between Tokyo, Nagoya and Osaka largely transferred to the Tōkaidō Shinkansen after it was completed in 1964.
-Since then, the Tokaido Main Line has been used as a commuter and freight line, serving a very small number of long-distance passenger trains (mainly overnight and sleeper services).
+Since then, the Tōkaidō Main Line has been used as a commuter and freight line, serving a very small number of long-distance passenger trains (mainly overnight and sleeper services).

 Privatisation, 1987–present

 Following the Hanshin earthquake on 17 January 1995, the line was shut down between Takatsuki and Kobe, with certain segments remaining impassable until 1 April of that year.

 On 20 August 2016, station numbering was introduced, with stations between Tokyo and Ōfuna assigned station numbers of JT01 to JT07.
 Numbers increase towards in the southbound direction towards Ōfuna.
 Station numbers would be assigned to stations beyond Ōfuna as far as Atami in 2018.

-On the evening of 5 August 2023, a JR East Tokaido Line service struck a utility pole near and lost power, resulting in a suspension of service.
+On the evening of 5 August 2023, a JR East Tōkaidō Line service struck a utility pole near and lost power, resulting in a suspension of service.
 Four people, including the driver, sustained minor injuries.
 Service was restored on the morning of 6 August 2023.